Celesxx/Celesxx/README.md

 # Who I Am ?

-My name is Cameron Debliquy 24-year-old web developer from France and I like programming !
+My name is Cameron Debliquy,

+I'm a 24 year old developer with an L3 Licence.
+Regarding my knowledge, I am a fullstack web developer (frontend, backend, devops) and also a blockchain developer with Solidity.

+Over the years I have acquired many other skills like data analysis via Jupyter with python

 [My linkedin](https://www.linkedin.com/in/cameron-debliquy/)